paulmalherbe/Tartan/doc/SYS.rst

 Additionally, the following dependencies should also be installed using pip:

++ beepy                 # Used to play a notification sound
++ docutils              # Used to display licence
++ importlib             # Used to import modules
 + markdown              # Bulk Mail - Enable Markdown Format
 + ofxtools              # OFX File Reader - bank statements
 + openpyxl              # XLSX File Reader and Writer